5 Real Reasons Why You Should Shave Your Legs (That Have Nothing To Do With Aerodynamics)

 tick

-It will also be easier to spot a tick if there isn’t a mass of hair obscuring your vision.
+More importantly, it will also be easier to spot a tick if there isn’t a mass of hair obscuring your vision.

 I’ve found five ticks on me so far this year, but with my smooth legs, most have been stuck hiding on my clothes.
 With hairy legs, I probably would have had at least twice as many ticks, some of which may have crawled through my leg hair and made a nice home somewhere on my upper thigh!